carpentries/instructor-training/episodes/22-summarize.md

 - "Final steps to qualify are to make a contribution, take part in a discussion, and do a teaching demo."
 ---

+## Application form

+Be sure that all participants have filled out the Carpentries [instructor application form](https://amy.software-carpentry.org/forms/request_training/).
+We can not track trainee progress and make them an official instructor without it.

 ## Instructor Checkout

 The final three steps in qualifying as an instructor are to: